letterpad/letterpad/README.md

 If you want to seed the database with sample data, run the below command:

 ```
 // you should have babel-node installed.
-babel-node ./api/seed/seed.js
+Its good to have this package installed globally.
+npm run seed
 ```

+### Contribute

+Letterpad is in its early stages and requries support to move ahead.
+You can contribute through various ways like testing, ideas, recommendations, fixing bugs, documentation, logo desgin, assets, etc. You can join the slack channel(letterpad.slack.com) for discussions.
+Thanks.

 ### License